Neshri/Introspection/rules.md

     Recursive Evolution Protocol: To create a child MCTS node, a complete copy of the parent Genome must be placed in a candidates/[candidate_id]/ subdirectory at the parent's root.

         Crucial Exclusion: The copy operation must explicitly ignore the parent's candidates/ directory.
-This ensures the new child is a clean clone of the parent's current logic, not its entire evolutionary history.

     Strictly Relative Paths: All file access and execution paths must be relative.
 A Genome must not traverse upwards (../).

-    Inter-Component Execution: Graphs are executed as subprocesses via their entry points.
-Direct cross-graph imports are forbidden.
+    Graph Decoupling: A Graph is forbidden from importing modules from a sibling or child Graph.
+Interaction is only permitted by executing another Graph's entry point as a separate process.

 Imports & API:

-    Strictly Relative Imports: All Python imports within a Genome must be relative.
+    Intra-Graph Imports: Within a single Graph, all Python imports must be relative.

     Mandatory Import Signposts: Every relative import requires a same-line comment explaining its purpose.

     Empty __init__.py: All __init__.py files must be empty.

-State & Pipeline Integrity:
+State & Role Integrity:

-    Orchestrator Pattern: A single orchestrator class (e.g., PipelineRunner) must manage the operational sequence.
-It is responsible for initializing all roles (Scout, Planner, etc.) and holding the primary state (main_goal, database connections).

-    Linear Data Flow: The orchestrator must explicitly pass data between roles, with the output of one role becoming the input for the next (e.g., plan = self.planner.create_plan(..., backpack)).
-Roles are forbidden from directly accessing the state of other sibling roles; all communication must be managed by the orchestrator.
+    Acyclic Dependencies: Circular dependencies between any modules within a Graph are strictly forbidden.
+The import graph must be a Directed Acyclic Graph (DAG).

+    Orchestrator Privilege: Within a Graph, a single orchestrator class (e.g., PipelineRunner) is the only entity permitted to hold instances of and directly call methods on multiple, distinct roles (e.g., Scout, Planner).

+    Role Isolation: Roles are defined as classes that encapsulate a specific step of a workflow.
+A Role is forbidden from importing, instantiating, or directly calling another sibling Role.
+All data must be passed to it by the Orchestrator.

 Final Compliance Check: